zmshah/BlackJack/README.md

 # BlackJack
- BlackJack Program with two players using Java
+ BlackJack Program with two players using Java.
+ Can be run through the command prompt